openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 ## Clearer Library Structure for Deployment

 OpenVINO 2022.1 has reorganized the libraries to make it easier for deployment.
 In previous versions, to perform deployment steps, you have to use several libraries.
 Now you can just use `openvino` or `openvino_c` based on your developing language plus necessary plugins to complete your task.
-For example, `openvino_intel_cpu_plugin` and `openvino_ir_frontend` plugins will enable you to load OpenVINO IRs and perform inference on CPU device.
+For example, `openvino_intel_cpu_plugin` and `openvino_ir_frontend` plugins will enable you to load OpenVINO IRs and perform inference on CPU device (see [Local distribution with OpenVINO](../deployment/local-distribution.md) for more details).

 Here you can find some detailed comparisons on library structure between OpenVINO 2022.1 and previous versions: